stdlib-js/stdlib/docs/make/README.md

 $ make TESTS_FILTER=.*/math/base/utils/.* test-cov
 ```

-To view the report in a local web browser,
+To view a generated report in a local web browser,

 ``` bash
 $ make view-cov